googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 ## Usage

-To enable the `pageVisibilityTracker` plugin, run the [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) command, specify the plugin name `'pageVisibilityTracker'`, and pass in any configuration options you wish to set:
+To enable the `pageVisibilityTracker` plugin, run the [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) command, specify the plugin name `'pageVisibilityTracker'`, and pass in any configuration options (if any) you wish to set:

 ```js
 ga('require', 'pageVisibilityTracker', options);